Infant bed: Accessories

 affect SIDS risk.
 It is common to place a waterproof membrane between the mattress and the bedding to prevent uncontained bed wetting from damaging the mattress.
 Bed sheets ought to fit the mattress tightly so that the child cannot become entangled and suffocate; a common safety recommendation is to short sheet the bed.

 Because of the pronounced risk of suffocation in very young children, and the danger of a fall from the bed for other children, the addition of anything other than sheets (including quilts, pillows and stuffed toys) into an infant bed is not recommended by health authorities.
 A sleepsack can be used instead to keep the baby warm.
 Older children can use items such as pillows and toys to construct a platform to facilitate escape, defeating the major design criteria and endangering the child.

 Bumpers (cushioning), also known as "rompers" in some regions, are marketed to keep children from bumping against the hard sides and hurting themselves or becoming entrapped between the crib slats.
 A number of instances of SIDS have involved crib bumpers, and the American Academy of Pediatrics recommends against their use.
 The Safe Sleep for Babies Act of 2021 banned the sale or manufacture of crib bumpers in the United States, along with infant beds inclined more than 10°.

 Some toys are specifically intended for an infant bed.
 Mobiles are musical toys to soothe the baby to sleep, but should be removed before the child can stand (8 to 12 months of age).
 Mirrors are to keep the children entertained while awake in the bed.

 With decreasing technology prices and increasing house sizes, it has become increasingly common to have a baby monitor nearby so as to alert the caretaker when the child awakens.
 Without either professional endorsement or scientific evidence that they prevent SIDS, apnea monitors are available to alert the caregiver if the baby stops breathing.

 Breathable mattresses are now being recommended to provide safer infant sleep.
-In the event an infant rolls over on their stomach they have a much better ability to breathe with a breathable mattress, compared to a closed surface mattress.
+An infant who rolls onto his stomach has a much better ability to breathe with a breathable mattress, compared to a closed surface mattress.

 Manufacturers

-All U.S. makers of infant cribs carry JPMA safety and quality certifications.
+All American makers of infant cribs carry JPMA safety and quality certifications.